stanfieldr/ghetto-skype/README.md

 - Native notifications from Web Skype via Electron
 - Native Image Viewer can be used for previewing images
 - Start minimized when you start your computer
-- Ability to make calls
 - Run Skype through a proxy
 - Auto login through Microsoft Account
+- Ability to make audio calls

 ### Cons
+- Video calls do not work and you have to initiate the audio call (if they call you, it wants you to install plugin).
+I'm currently looking at options to get around this.
 - File Transfer doesn't work if your contacts use an older version of Skype

 ## Installing